 Listening to Yourself: The Skill Most People Forget

 We’ve all been told to “be a good listener.”
-We practice patience with friends, we focus on colleagues, we try to listen carefully to our partners.
-But here’s a question we rarely ask: When was the last time you listened to yourself?
+We practice patience with friends, focus on colleagues, and listen carefully to our partners.
+But here’s a question we rarely ask: When was the last time you were truly listening to yourself?

 Why Self-Listening Matters

-Listening to yourself is about integrity.
-Integrity isn’t just keeping promises to others, it’s also about keeping promises to yourself.
+Self-listening is about integrity.
+Integrity isn’t just keeping promises to others, it’s about keeping promises to yourself.
 It’s when your words and actions are integrated, when the life you say you want matches the choices you actually make.

 But here’s the trap: if you don’t take time to listen inwardly, you can drift.
-You’ll say you value health while grabbing fast food, or claim you want to be present while scrolling on your phone.
-Without self-listening, you slowly lose alignment with who you want to be.
+You’ll say you value health while grabbing fast food, or claim you want to be present while scrolling your phone.
+Without listening to yourself, you slowly lose alignment with who you want to be.

 Recognising Your Inner Signals

 Just as people give away clues through body language, your mind and body send signals too.
-That knot in your stomach, the constant sighs, the restless nights.
-These are gestures from your unconscious.
-They’re saying, pay attention, something isn’t right.
+That knot in your stomach, the constant sighs, the restless nights, these are mind-body signals of stress.
+They’re gentle messages from your unconscious saying: Pay attention.
+Something isn’t right.

 Often, we ignore these signals.
 We push through, distract ourselves, or explain them away.
-But listening inwardly means noticing them, then asking: What is this really about?
+But self-listening means noticing them, then asking: What is this really about?
 What am I not saying to myself?

 Values as an Inner Compass

-One of the most powerful tools for self-listening is to check in with your values.
+One of the most powerful tools for listening to yourself is to check in with your values.
 The Integrated Values Iceberg shows us that decisions only stick when your unconscious values align with your conscious goals.
+This is what we call values alignment.

-For example, if you keep setting goals but never follow through, it may not be a discipline problem, it may be a values problem.
+For example, if you keep setting goals but never follow through, it may not be a discipline problem, it may be a values alignment problem.
 Something deeper in you doesn’t believe, or doesn’t care, about the goal.
-By listening to yourself at that level and asking who you want to be, why it matters, and what beliefs are holding you back you can uncover the real story.
+By listening to yourself at that level, asking who you want to be, why it matters, and what beliefs are holding you back, you can uncover the real story.

 Practical Steps for Listening to Yourself

-So how do you do it?
-Here are a few practices to try:
+So, how do you start building this connection with your inner voice?
+Here are a few self-reflection practices to try:

 1. Make space for silence.
 Set aside five minutes a day with no distractions.
 Just breathe, notice your thoughts, and see what surfaces.